gaucho-labs/leptos-hotkeys/CONTRIBUTING.md

 ## Release

+1. Update *CHANGELOG.md* and bump version.
-1. Update the *CHANGELOG.md*.
-Push the changes to the main branch.
+1. Push the changes to the main branch.
 1. Create a and push GIT tag from latest main branch:

 ```sh